Anatomy of a Lawsuit

 This is the quickest way to win – or lose – a lawsuit.
 If someone is sued but does not respond, he will lose by default, and then the plaintiff can appear unopposed to present his claim for damages, which, upon a proper showing, will become a judgment that he can enforce.
 It is often only at this point that the defaulted defendant wisens up and seeks relief from his default.
 If he arrives within six months he has some chance of getting relief.
 Otherwise it might well be too late for him.
 It is never a good idea simply to ignore a lawsuit that has been served on you.

-Responding to the Complaint or Cross-Complaint: Motions to Quash, Demurrers, Motions to Strike, and Answers
+Responding to a Complaint: Motions to Quash, Demurrers, Motions to Strike, and Answers

 Suppose that my neighbor sensibly decides to answer my complaint.